thomasabishop/eolas/zk/Memory_addresses.md

 We need to reverse this formula to find out how many bits we need to represent a given number of addresses.
 We can do this with a [logarithm](Logarithms.md).

-We can reverse the formula as follows: number of bits = $\log_2$(number of addresses).
+We can reverse the formula as follows: number of bits = $\log_2$ (number of addresses).

 In our case we have 65,536 addresses so we need $\log_2(65,536)$ bits to represent each address.
 This is approximately 16 bits.
-Thus a 16 bit memory address is needed to address 65, 546 bytes.
+Thus a 16 bit memory iaddress is needed to address 65, 546 bytes.

 Using memory addresses we end up with tables like the following: